shenwei356/brename/README.md

   1. Paths starting with "." is ignored.
   2. Flag -f/--include-filters and -F/--exclude-filters support multiple values,
      e.g., -f ".html" -f ".htm".
-     But ATTENTION: comma in filter is treated as separater of multiple filters.
+     But ATTENTION: comma in filter is treated as separator of multiple filters.

 Special replacement symbols: